educandu/backup-restore-runner/README.md

 # backup-runner

-Tool for running a MongoDB and an S3 bucket backup (in sequence).
+NodeJS tool for running a MongoDB and an S3 bucket backup (in sequence).

 ## Environment variables